averos-io/averos-io.github.io/_docs/getting-started-developer/07-customize-your-application-use cases.md

 </figure>

 The workflow command has created an empty component, a link to this component page, in the top menu, named `My Public Page` and a grouping menu named `Default Pages`.<br/>
-Note that all raw pages links are, by default, created under the grouping menu named `Default Pages`.<br/>
+Note that all blank pages links are, by default, created under the grouping menu named `Default Pages`.<br/>
 `Averos Framework` provides a way to change the menu layout by configuration, however this will not be covered in this tutorial and will be the subject of other advanced tutorials.<br/>

 Now, go ahead and start customizing your new page at your will !